microsoft/Moodle-Teams-Bot/README.md

 Once you enter the name of the app (Eg. MoodleBot), simply click on "Generate New Password" and copy the one-time generated password.
 Once the password is generated, note the Application ID along with the Application Password, scroll down and click on Save.

-*Step 2:* Click on the Deploy to Azure button and fill in the following details:
+*Step 2:* Click on the Deploy to Azure button and fill in the following details in the form:

-* **moodleURL** - The URL of your Moodle server
 * **Bot Application ID** - The Application ID from Step 1
 * **Bot Application Password** - Application Password from Step 1
+* **moodleURL** - The URL of your Moodle server
-* **Azure Ad Application ID** - The Application ID saved in the "Setup Page" of your Office 365 Moodle Plugin
+* **Azure Ad Application ID** - The Application ID saved in the *Setup* page of your Office 365 Moodle Plugin
-* **Azure Ad Application Key** - The Application Key saved in the "Setup Page" of your Office 365 Moodle Plugin
+* **Azure Ad Application Key** - The Application Key saved in the *Setup* page of your Office 365 Moodle Plugin
 * **Azure Ad Tenant** - The tenant name (xyz.onmicrosoft.com) of your Azure AD tenant

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://aka.ms/DeployMoodleTeamsBot)

+*Step 3*: Once the bot is deployed, go to the [Azure Portal](https://portal.azure.com), navigate to your bot's Resource Group and select the "Web App Bot".

+*Step 4*: Copy the Messaging Endpoint highlighted in the `Overview` section (Ex: https://*provisioned-bot-name*.azurewebsites.net/api/messages), rename `messages` to `webhook` (Ex: https://*provisioned-bot-name*.azurewebsites.net/api/webook) and paste it to the `Bot Endpoint` field in the *Teams Settings* page of your Office 365 Moodle Plugin.

 ## Feedback

 Thoughts?
 Questions?
 Ideas?
 Share them with us in our [Uservoice channel](https://microsoftteams.uservoice.com/forums/916759-moodle)!